Cherreads

 She walked over to Will.
 "He needs to be gagged."

-"Don, please—" Curtis begged, pressing his face to the bars.
+"Don, please," Curtis begged, pressing his face to the bars.

 They tied Curtis's hands and forced the cloth into his mouth.
 They shoved him down next to the unconscious mercenary.
 Curtis's eyes above the gag were wide and weeping, but nobody addressed it.
 There was no time to coddle him.

 "I started the moment you decided to stay," she said.
 "You didn't ask me to.
-I just — I could see the approach angle from where I was standing, and I thought, if this goes wrong and they walk back through that entrance, we're going to need somewhere for them to go."
-She paused.
-"Down, I mean.
+I just saw the approach angle from where I was standing.
+I thought if this goes wrong and they walk back through that entrance, we're going to need somewhere for them to go.
+Down, I mean.
 I needed them to go down."

 Will looked at the tarp covering the ground between the treeline and the camp entrance.
 He looked back at Allison's pale face.